alphagov/design-patterns/patterns/addresses.md

 * No guarantee that people will use the fields as you intended
 * Can't easily paste addresses from the clipboard

-<h3 class="heading-24">Use when...</h3>
+<h3 class="heading-24">Guidance</h3>

-* you know which regions the addresses will come from and can find a format that supports them all
+Only use multiple address fields when you know which regions the addresses will come from and can find a format that supports them all.

-<h3 class="heading-24">Guidelines for UK addresses</h3>
+<h4 class="heading-19">UK addresses</h4>

 * 'postcode' is written all one word
 * let people enter postcodes with or without spaces